Hotels near Hadlock Field

 Which hotels near Hadlock Field are good for team or group travel?

 Several hotels near Hadlock Field accommodate team and group travel.
-La Quinta Inn & Suites by Wyndham Portland DT / Maine Med (0.32 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Clarion Hotel Portland Airport ME (0.97 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-The Westin Portland Harborview (1.16 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+La Quinta Inn & Suites by Wyndham Portland DT / Maine Med (0.32 mi, from $102/night), Clarion Hotel Portland Airport ME (0.97 mi, from $91/night), and The Westin Portland Harborview (1.16 mi, from $123/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Which hotels near Hadlock Field are great for a weekend getaway?